Random projection of Linear and Semidefinite problem with linear inequalities: Introduction

 \section{Introduction}

 Random matrices are matrices $T \in \mathbb{R}^{k \times m}$ whose entries are drawn from a probability distribution.
-When the underlying distribution is properly chosen, these matrices can have some very interesting properties: the Johnson-Lindenstrauss Lemma (JLL), \cite{dasgupta,jllemma}, states that, if the entries of $T$ are drawn independently from the standard normal distribution, $\mathcal{N}(0,\frac{1}{k})$, it is possible to project a set of $n$ points of $\mathbb{R}^m$ into a space of dimension $k=O(\frac{\log(n)}{\varepsilon^2})$ while preserving approximately (with $\varepsilon$ precision) the Euclidean distance between these points with arbitrarily high probability (w.a.h.p.).\\ Recently, this result has been exploited in \cite{MOR_RP} to prove that equality constraints of an LP written in standard form with inputs $c \in \mathbb{R}^{n}$, $A \in \mathbb{R}^{m \times n}$ and $b \in \mathbb{R}^{m}$, could be randomly aggregated using a random matrix $T$ with $k < m$, into a new LP:
+When the underlying distribution is properly chosen, these matrices can have some very interesting properties: the Johnson-Lindenstrauss Lemma (JLL), \cite{dasgupta,jllemma}, states that, if the entries of $T$ are drawn independently from the standard normal distribution $\mathcal{N}(0,\frac{1}{k})$, it is possible to project a set of $n$ points of $\mathbb{R}^m$ into a space of dimension $k=O(\frac{\log(n)}{\varepsilon^2})$ while preserving approximately (with $\varepsilon$ precision) the Euclidean distance between these points with arbitrarily high probability (w.a.h.p.).\\